felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 layout: documentation
 meta:
   title: Uber Eats Connection to HubRise - Configuration
-  description: See instructions to configure the Uber Eats Bridge to work seamlessly with Uber Eats and your EPOS or other apps connected to HubRise.
+  description: See instructions to configure Uber Eats Bridge to work seamlessly with Uber Eats and your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---

-The Configuration page allows you to customise the behaviour of the Uber Eats Bridge based on your preferences.
+The Configuration page allows you to customise the behaviour of Uber Eats Bridge based on your preferences.

 These are divided into different categories for an easier navigation.